 Rep. Bill Pascrell D-NJ (Co-chair)

-NCH and the Congressional History Caucus plan to host a reception in celebration of fostering a relationship between lawmakers and our important constituency.
+NCH and the Congressional History Caucus are planning future events.
 Please stay tuned for further details.